apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Unless this is an absolute path, it is loaded relative to the path specified by :ts:cv:`proxy.config.ssl.server.cert.path`.

+.. ts:cv:: CONFIG proxy.config.ssl.client.enable_dhparams INT 0

+   Enable or disable the dhparams_file configuration option, this is disabled by default

 .. ts:cv:: CONFIG proxy.config.ssl.server.dhparams_file STRING NULL

    The name of a file containing a set of Diffie-Hellman key exchange